-In keeping with the school philosophy of remaining responsive to the needs of students and employers, the
+In keeping with the school philosophy of remaining responsive to the needs of students and employers, the school reserves the right to make modifications and schedule changes without additional charges to the student and within regulatory guidelines.

 If the school elects to make changes in course content, location, materials or class schedule, a student may elect to either: 1) agree with the changes in writing, or 2) choose not to continue in the program and receive a full refund.
 Any such changes shall be without additional charge to the student.
 In the event a program is cancelled or postponed prior to the start date, the student shall be entitled to a refund of all monies paid.